-No member of the Municipality's project team, including its advisor(s) or relevant Treasury's PPP unit's advisor, may participate in and advise or have any interest in any bidding consortium.
-Likewise no consultants that have worked on the processing of the landfill permit applications and related studies can advise on the project.
+No member of the Municipality's project team, including all advisers that worked on the previous tender or relevant Treasury's PPP unit's advisor, may participate in and advise or have any interest in any bidding consortium.
+Likewise no consultants that worked on the processing of the landfill permit applications and related studies can advise on the project.

-Bidders that fail to provide the required information, and fail to demonstrate the key technical skills and financial strength sl described in section 2 of this RFP will have their bids disqualified from further evaluation.
+Bidders that fail to provide the required information, demonstrate the key technical skills and financial strength in the detail described in section 2 of this RFP will have their bids disqualified from further evaluation.

-2.14.
-The RFQ Evaluation Criteria
+2.14 The RFQ Evaluation Criteria

-Category and Subcategories Good, Adequate or Poor
+Category and subcategories Good, adequate or poor

-Bidder Structure and Composition
+Bidder structure and composition

 Proposed respondent composition and structure

 Consortium identity details

 Equity ownership, composition and directorship

 Role and participation of sponsors and subcontractors

 Skill experience of relevant organisation and key subcontractors

 Strength of covenant between relevant organisation and key subcontractors and respondent

 Financial and marketing standing

 Ability to funding and to provide security

-BEE Qualifications and Credentials
+BEE qualifications s and credentials

 BEE strategy for project

 Compliance with BEE requirements for project

-Category and Subcategories Good, Adequate or Poor

 Black shareholding in project structure

 Involvement of black and black women

 Funding proposals

 Opex and capex to BEE enterprises and SMEEs

-Legal Commitment and Inte grity
+Legal commitme nt and integrity

-Technical Deliverability
+Technical De eliverability

 Commitment and capacity to meet project timetable

 Project management capability

 Current workload consortium members

 Previous relationship with government

 Quality assurance systems

 Risk management capability

-Project Understanding
+Project unde erstanding

-Demonstration of understanding key project demands and complexities
+Demonstration of understanding key

+project demands and complexities

-Landfill operation design, construction and operation
+Landfill operation design,

+construction and operation

 Experience in delivery of integrated waste management service

-Experience in sourcing project assets and maintenance
+Experience in sourcing project assets

+and maintenance

-Integrity and innovation of proposed solution
+Integrity and innovation of proposed

+solution

-Conceptualisation and understanding of GTM's strategic needs
+Conceptualisation and understanding

+of GTLM's strategic needs